McDonnell Douglas DC-10: Design

 The primary flight controls of the DC-10 consist of inboard and outboard ailerons, two-section elevators, and a two-section rudder; the secondary flight controls comprise leading edge slats, spoilers, and a dual-rate movable horizontal stabilizer.
 The vertical stabilizer with the rudder is mounted on top of the tail engine banjo while the horizontal stabilizer with its four-segment elevator is attached to the sides of the rear fuselage conventionally.
 The DC-10 is equipped with retractable tricycle landing gear.
 To enable higher gross weights, the later –30 and –40 series have an additional two-wheel main landing gear, which retracts into the center of the fuselage.

 The DC-10 is capable of performing all-weather operations, a function that many preceding jetliners had been incapable of.
 From the onset, it could perform takeoffs and landings completely under autopilot.
 Cassette tapes were used to load preprogrammed flight plans into the flight computer.
 As originally built, the cockpit was operated by a flight crew of three; numerous DC-10s have received a retrofitted glass cockpit and the Advanced Common Flightdeck, which has "significant commonality" with that of the MD-11, thus eliminating the flight engineer and permitting the aircraft, re-designated MD-10, to be flown by a flight crew of two.
 Three independent hydraulic systems are present.
 The flight controls actuate many of the flight control surfaces across the airliner via these hydraulic circuits.
 The critical nature of these circuits and their vulnerability to damage in the tail area led to the addition of hydraulic fuses to prevent the total loss of fluid.
 Power for the hydraulics was derived from primary and reserve engine-driven pumps equipped on each of the three engines.
 Hydraulic power was required for flight control, there was no provision for reverting to manual flight control inputs.

 Variants

-Original variants
+Domestic variants

-The initial DC-10-10, powered by three GE CF6s, has two main landing gears.
+The initial DC-10-10, powered by three GE CF6s, has two main landing gear.